sahikacelenk/PythonBootcamp/README.md

 # PythonBootcamp
-In this repository, I attached the exercises I learned from the Python bootcamp.
+In this repository, I attached the exercises I learned from the Global AI Hub Python bootcamp.